Noa Nadruku

-Noa Nadruku (born 19 September 1967) is a Fijian former rugby footballer who played in the 1980s and 1990s.
-After representing Fiji in rugby union, he switched to play rugby league in Australia for the Canberra Raiders (92 games between 1993 and 1997) and was named as one of the best 25 players for the Raiders' 25-year anniversary.
+Noa Nadruku (born 19 September 1967) is a Fijian former rugby union and professional rugby league footballer who played in the 1980s and 1990s.
+He represented Fiji in both rugby codes, and played rugby league in Australia for the Canberra Raiders and the North Queensland Cowboys.

+In addition to winning the 1994 Grand Final with the Raiders, in 1993 and 1996 he was the top try-scorer in the league.

 Background

 Noa Nadruku was born in Namatakula, Fiji.

-In addition to winning the 1994 Grand Final with the Raiders, in 1993 and 1996 he was the top try-scorer in the League.
-The "Noa Nadruku Trophy" is awarded to the Australia Fijian Rugby League's player of the year.

 Playing career

-Rugby Union
+Rugby union

-Nadruku first played international rugby union for Fiji in 1988 and played a total of five games for Fiji between then and 1991.
+Nadruku played 13 rugby union tests for Fiji between 1988 and 1991, as well as 21 tour matches.

-Rugby League
+Rugby league

+Nadruku was a founding member of the Fiji national rugby league team when they entered the 1992 Rugby League World Sevens.
+He appeared again for Fiji at the 1993 tournament, from which he was recruited to the Canberra Raiders by head coach Tim Sheens.
+Sheens stated that, "we took Noa on with an agreement that he would be released to the Fijian Rugby League whenever he was required."
+In May 1993, Nadruku signed a contract extension with Canberra until the end of 1995.

-In 1993, while playing in the Rugby League World Sevens for Fiji, he was spotted by Canberra Raiders coach Tim Sheens and invited to train with the team.
-He had a slow start to the 1993 NSWRL season, but against Cronulla in the fifth round Nadruku scored two tries, setting up several others.
+Nadruku had a slow start to the 1993 NSWRL season, but against Cronulla in the fifth round Nadruku scored two tries, setting up several others.
 Against Manly-Warringah Nadruku created even more of an impression with strong defence to complement his powerful running.
 By the end of the year Nadruku had scored a club record 22 tries in just twenty games – being the first player to score more than one try per game in a full season since Larry Corowa had scored 24 tries in 22 games for Balmain in 1978.

+Although he was contracted to Canberra, Nadruku captained Fiji at the 1994 World Sevens.
+He suffered a broken scaphoid bone during the tournament, causing him to miss the start of Canberra's 1994 season.

-A serious injury kept Nadruku off the field for the first half of 1994, but by the finals he was back at his best.
+By the 1994 final series, Nadruku was back at his best.
 Though he received criticism for suspect under the high ball in early finals games against North Sydney and Canterbury-Bankstown, Nadruku was one of Canberra's best in their 36–12 victory over Canterbury in the Grand Final, scoring a try, making several powerful runs, and involving himself throughout.
 During the season Nadruku scored 12 tries in 15 games, but his club record of 22 in a season was equaled by fullback Brett Mullins.